lloydbenson/microservices-workshop/challenge4/README.md

 script _challenge4/serializer/testWrite.sh_ (or testWrite.bat).
 You should see data coming through to the frontend chart.

 __hint__ you will need to stop all of the previously running processes and containers first.
+You may need to delete the influx container as well (`docker rm influx`).

 __hint__ make sure that you have installed fuge using `npm install -g fuge`.